1maginativepen/Arduino_Smart-Locker/README.md

 ![keypad to arduino](https://user-images.githubusercontent.com/28371423/172602264-808fa301-6cd1-4e2a-b9f3-b48b056d7a05.png)

-Connection of Button Reset to Arduino Uno
+Connection of Button Reset to Arduino Uno  (You can ignore this part)

 | Slot  | Button |
 | ------------- | ------------- |